brobertson1/unicorns-rule/README.md

 # unicorns-rule
-This is a website about why unicorns are so awesome.
+This is a website about why unicorns are so totally awesome.
-Week 1 Programming assignment